Nico-Facto/Covid-19/README.md

 With this project i try to predict number of cases & death the day before, for the next day.

-This project follow 9 country and world state :
+Notebook's follow 10 country and world state :

     -World
     -France